 For Judges

-We are hoping that medical and mental health professionals, biochemists, pharmacists, engineers, environmentalists, veterinarians and computer scientists will volunteer to watch students present their research via poster at our annual science fair.
+We are still looking for medical and mental health professionals, biochemists, pharmacists, engineers, environmentalists, veterinarians and computer scientists to volunteer to watch student presentations of their research via poster at our annual science fair.
 The top winners will represent our region at the Regeneron International Science and Engineering Fair.

 Please consider judging and/or passing this on to a friend or colleague.